streamr-dev/streamr-client-java/README.md

 <a name="creating-streams"></a>
 ## Creating streams

 You create streams via the `create(Stream)` method, passing in a prototype `Stream` object with fields set as you wish.
 The method returns the `Stream` object that was actually created.
+If you specify `id`, it can be a full streamId or a path (e.g. `/foo/bar` will create a stream with id `<your-ethereum-address>/foo/bar` if you have authenticated with a private key)

 ```java
 Stream created = client.createStream(new Stream("Stream name", "Stream description"));